mayank93k/FileCompaction/README.md

 # FileCompaction
-File compaction of the data frame to optimised number of files to be written to destination.
+Optimizes the DataFrame by compacting it into an optimal number of files for writing to the destination.